-For those who struggle with breakouts like pustules, cysts and clogged pores, the traditional approach is to use various anti-bacterial and exfoliating products like salicylic acid serums, peels, cleansers and masks to clean the pores and improve the look of your skin.
-While these all are very effective, there is one product that most people miss out on during the important healing phase of blemishes that can make a huge impact in the quest for clearer and more even-toned skin.
+Updated 6/21/17.
+For those who struggle with breakouts like pustules, cysts and clogged pores, the traditional approach has been to use various anti-bacterial and exfoliating products.
+Things like salicylic acid serums, peels, cleansers and masks are go-to’s for cleaning the pores and improving the skin’s appearance.
+While these all are very effective, there is ONE product that most people neglect during blemishes’ important healing phase.
+This product can make a huge impact in the quest for clearer and more even-toned skin.
 So what is it?
-Sunscreen.
-Let me explain.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.
 For more expert advice check out the blog.
 Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
 You’ll be your own skin care expert in no time.
 Get the #ReneeRouleauGlow!